By Dana Borowka, MA – Excerpt from the book, Cracking the Business Code

 Permission is needed from Lighthouse Consulting Services, LLC to reproduce any portion provided in this article. © 2018

 Dana Borowka, MA, CEO of Lighthouse Consulting Services, LLC and his organization constantly remain focused on their mission statement – “To bring effective insight to your organization”.
 They do this through the use of in-depth work style assessments to raise the hiring bar so companies select the right people to reduce hiring and management errors.
 They also have a full service consulting division that provides domestic and international interpersonal coaching, executive onboarding, leadership training, global options for expanding your business, sales and customer service training, operational productivity improvement, 360s and employee surveys as well as a variety of workshops.
 Dana has over 25 years of business consulting experience and is a nationally renowned speaker, radio and TV personality on many topics.
 He provides workshops on hiring, managing for the future, and techniques to improve interpersonal communications that have a proven ROI.
-He is the co-author of the books, “Cracking the Personality Code”, “Cracking the Business Code” and soon to be released “Cracking the High-Performance Team Code”.
+He is the co-author of the books, “Cracking the Personality Code”, “Cracking the Business Code” and “Cracking the High-Performance Team Code”.
 To order the books, please visit www.lighthouseconsulting.com.

 If you would like additional information on this topic or others, please contact your Human Resources department or Lighthouse Consulting Services LLC, 3130 Wilshire Blvd., Suite 550, Santa Monica, CA 90403, (310) 453-6556, email@example.com & our website: www.lighthouseconsulting.com.